Qwanwin/AndrolineHook/README.md

 # AndrolineHook
-AndrolineHook is a lightweight C++ library for runtime memory hooking and patching in Android apps.
-It supports library detection, offset modification, and original byte restoration.
+AndrolineHook is a C++ based hooking and memory patching library designed for Android systems.
+Its main focus is to replace machine instructions (opcodes) at specific memory addresses within an application's process during runtime.
 ## 📋 Requirements

 - Android NDK